-Completed acquisition of Flexible drug substance manufacturing site in Florence, SC from Roche Holding Inc. The 300,000 sq.-ft facility offers highly potent compound handling, process development, and scale-up.
+Patheon completed the acquisition of a drug substance manufacturing site in Florence, SC from Roche Holding, Inc. The 300,000 sq.-ft facility offers highly potent compound handling, process development and scale-up.
 The new site expands Patheon's capabilities in solid state chemistry, micronization, and future commercial spray drying.

 On July 21, 2016 Patheon became a publicly traded company on the New York Stock Exchange (NYSE) under the trading symbol, PTHN.

 Acquired IRIX Pharmaceuticals, becoming one of the largest API CDMOs in the United States.
 Added two process development and manufacturing sites with capabilities at all phases and scales for difficult to manufacture small molecule APIs.